-Bobby, and probably everyone else in Twin Peaks, thinks Maj Briggs died in a fire at the LPA, but perhaps that is not the case.
+Bobby, and probably everyone else in Twin Peaks, thinks Maj Briggs died in a fire at the Listening Post Alpha (LPA), but perhaps that is not the case.
 The mystery voice talking to Bad Cooper accused him of having met with Briggs, and it didn’t sound like you met him 25 years ago.
 That meeting, of course, is documented in the Secret History, and after Briggs realized that something was wrong with Cooper, he was headed to the LPA to send out a mayday.
 This presumably is when the fateful fire happened.

 But what if Briggs thought Bad Cooper was on to him, or followed him?
 Perhaps Bad Cooper killed Briggs, but perhaps Briggs faked his death and went underground.
 He might have done so to protect Bobby even, and his wife too of course.

 So when the mystery voice says Bad Cooper met with Briggs, this very well could have been recent.
 And if we allow for that, then maybe this time their meeting was fateful.
-Or someone else, the mystery voice, took out Briggs because he is now working *with* Bad Cooper (and Jeffreys?).
+Or someone else, the mystery voice, took out Briggs because he is now working *with* Bad Cooper (and Jeffries?).

 Or hell, he could have been killed 25 years ago and have his body just show up now.
 This is Twin Peaks, after all.